Pyligent/Canada-Political-Part-Email/README.md

 # Canada Political Part Email

-## Have a look at this dataset of emails from Canadian political parties
+## Dataset of emails from Canadian political parties
 (Emails from Canadian Federal Political Parties- there are 8 datasets in 3 formats each,)

 - Consider the email body text, and identify people talked about in these emails